AcubeSAT/yeast-biology/README.md

 The conventional microbial population growth in bulk liquid medium is a very well-studied subject `[1]`.
 The generic four-phase pattern of a standard bacterial population growth is known as the **growth curve**.
 The **lag phase** is when microorganisms initially adjust to a new environment; for example when introduced into a test tube with new conditions regarding temperature, pH, sugar concentration, etc. The log or **exponential phase** is when cells start dividing regularly and the population rises rapidly, reaching maximum growth rate.
 As the time passes and cell density increases (in a closed system), nutrients diminish.
 Other changes, for example pH changes, occur due to the microbial high metabolic rates.
 Moreover, death rate starts increasing until it *matches* the growth rate.
 This phase, called **stationary phase**, is characterized by a constant living cell population.
 The following phase is denoted as **death phase**, which can be described as the situation whereon death rate surpasses growthrate and population declination initiates `[2]`.

-### ACubeSAT example
+### AcubeSAT example

-The ACubeSAT mission will host a scientific payload, wherein a custom-made lab-on-a-chip will be situated, to allow for multiplexed cell culturing and analysis.
+The AcubeSAT mission will host a scientific payload, wherein a custom-made lab-on-a-chip will be situated, to allow for multiplexed cell culturing and analysis.
 This PDMS-based chip will host *Saccharomyces cerevisiae* yeast cells in spore formation.
 Before the first in-orbit experiment commences, the cells might remain stored inside the spacecraft for up to more than two years.
 To ensure the cells will still grow in a consistent and timely manner when the time comes, we probed the growth behaviour of the `TAF10-GFP MATa` strains by conducting a growth analysis on both cells and spores after 1 year of storage in RT.

 ### Code